Payroll for your company doesn’t have to be an impossible task. If you’re looking to learn how to do payroll yourself, you have some options.

 To get started:

 Step 2: Find or sign up for Employer Identification Numbers.
 Before you do payroll yourself, make sure you have your Employer Identification Number (EIN) ready.
 An EIN is kind of like an SSN for your business and is used by the IRS to identify a business entity and anyone else who pays employees.
-If you don’t have one, you can apply for an EIN through Square using our [free EIN assistant].
+If you don’t have an EIN, you can apply for one here on the IRS site.
 You may also need to get a state EIN number; check your state’s employer resources for more details.

 Step 3: Choose your payroll schedule.
 After you register for your Employer Identification Numbers, get insured (don’t forget workers’ compensation), and display workplace posters, you need to add three important dates to your calendar: employee pay dates, tax payment due dates, and tax filing deadlines (read more about basic labor laws here).